Ekultek/Zeus-Scanner/README.md

 ### What is Zeus?

-Zeus is a advanced dork searching tool that is capable of bypassing search engine API calls, search engine captchas, and IP address blocking from sending many requests to the search engine itself.
-Zeus can use three different search engines to do the search (_default is Google_).
-Zeus has a powerful built in engine, automates a hidden web browser to pull the search URL, and can run sqlmap and nmap scans on the URL's.
+Zeus is a advanced dork searching utility that is capable of bypassing search engine API calls, search engine captchas, and extracting the URL from Google's ban URL, thus bypassing IP bans.
+Zeus can use four different search engines (`DuckDuckGo`, `AOL`, `Bing`, and `Google`) to do the dork searching (_default is `Google`_).
+Zeus has a powerful built in URL parsing engine, automates a hidden web browser to pull the search URL before parsing, and can run multiple vulnerability assessments on the found URLs.
+Zeus comes complete with automatic issue creation, self correcting scripts, and a simple usage

+### Features

+ - Multiple search engine compatibility (`DuckDuckGo`, `AOL`, `Bing`, `Google`)
+ - Ban URL extraction (pull the true URL from the ban URL)
+ - Google webcache URL extraction (extract the true URL from a webcache URL)
+ - Proxy compatibility (`http`, `https`, `socks4`, `socks5`)
+ - Tor proxy compatibility and Tor browser emulation
+ - Parse `robots.txt`/`sitemap.xml` and save them to a file
+ - Multiple vulnerability assessments (XSS, SQLi, clickjacking, port scanning, admin panel finding, whois lookups, and more)
+ - Tamper scripts to obfuscate XSS tests
+ - Ability to search multiple pages of Google, and use Google's API
+ - Can run with a custom default user-agent, one of over 4000 random user-agents, or a personal user-agent
+ - Automatic issue creation
+ - Ability to crawl a webpage and pull all the links
+ - Can run a singular dork, multiple dorks in a given file, or a random dork from a list of over 5000 carefully researched dorks
+ - and much more...

 ### Screenshots